b-lukaszuk/golang_luzne_zadanka/book1/README.md

 # Book 1

-Selected bits from "Practical Go Lessons" written at a whim and used for educational purposes.
+Selected bits from "Practical Go Lessons" by Maximilien Andile.
+The snippets/programs written at a whim, sometimes modified, and used for educational purposes.

 Link to the [book online found here](https://www.practical-go-lessons.com/).